Chapter 2:

 I’m in love with a Chinese Nationalist

 Finally, the school day ended.
 I ended up not being able to go home early after hurting my ankle.
-The nurse refused to leave the infirmary so I couldn’t get a chance to get out.
+The nurse refused to leave the infirmary, so I couldn’t get a chance to get out.

-“You’re finally here, great.
-Let's get going.”
-Sawa called out as I exited the school.
+“You’re finally here.
+Great.
+Let’s get going,” Sawa called out as I exited the school.

 She looked over at me with a confused look.

 I looked at her.
 I was left speechless.
-I wanted to reply but I couldn’t.
+I wanted to reply, but I couldn’t.
 My voice was unable to project itself.

-I was hoping to get a few seconds to throw my stuff somewhere safe but my parents instantly dragged us into the dining room to eat.
+I was hoping to get a few seconds to throw my stuff somewhere safe, but my parents instantly dragged us into the dining room to eat.
 There was plenty of food spread over the entire table.
-They probably were looking to impress the Lei family.
+They were probably looking to impress the Lei family.

-“So how was school today?”
-Asked my mother.
+“So, how was school today?” asked my mother.

 “Yeah, it was good,” I replied while looking over at Lei Mei.

-“Anything interesting happened?”
-My father asked.
+“Anything interesting happen?” my father asked.

 Aguni Shunsen, my father, tends to just go with the flow or whatever my mother tells him.
-He spends most of his days at work so he doesn’t really know how to interact with me.
+He spends most of his days at work, so he doesn’t really know how to interact with me.

 “No, not really,” I replied.

-“Woah, Taji, never knew you were so good at football.” said my father.
+“Woah, Taji, never knew you were so good at football,” said my father.

 “He’s really not,” Sawa replied for me.

-Sawa seems to still be mad at me or she is trying to tease me.
-Either way, this is getting quite annoying but if I were to leave I would make a bad impression and Sawa would win.
+Sawa seems to still be mad at me, or she’s trying to tease me.
+Either way, this is getting quite annoying, but if I were to leave, I’d make a bad impression, and Sawa would win.
 Also, she could use that as an excuse to get away and go to my room.

-“Yeah, haha, Sawa is right.”
+“Yeah, haha, Sawa’s right.”

-“Say, Mrs Lei, how are you finding life here in Japan so far?”
-Asked my mother.
+“Say, Mrs. Lei, how are you finding life here in Japan so far?” asked my mother.

-“Do you plan to stay here permanently?”
-Asked Mrs Sawa.
+“Do you plan to stay here permanently?” asked Mrs. Sawa.

 “Can I go to the loo?”
 Lei Mei asked all of a sudden.

 “Yes, of course, you can.
-Taji, show her the way please.”
-My mother said.
+Taji, show her the way, please,” my mother said.

-I, unfortunately, happened to be attempting to hide one of my erotica manga.
+Unfortunately, I happened to be attempting to hide one of my erotica manga.
 This has to be the worst timing possible.

-“Well great.
-I wasted a whole 30 minutes of my life listening to our parent's chit-chat about the most boring stuff possible.”
+“Well, great.
+I wasted a whole 30 minutes of my life listening to our parents’ chit-chat about the most boring stuff possible.”

 “Yeah, you’re right.
-It did suck but all of us had to deal with it so deal with it.”
+It did suck, but all of us had to deal with it, so deal with it.”

 “Huh?
 Do you think I care about what you felt?
 Please never assume that I would put your feelings under my consideration.”